 This article focuses on a question that several saxophone players ask when they come to Syos studio or when they order a custom mouthpiece so they can compare different versions of a mouthpiece with slight changes:

 Why do the saxophone mouthpieces have different lengths?

 To be clear, we are talking about mouthpieces for the same saxophone: two alto mouthpieces for example.

 Some acoustic basics

 To have a better understanding, we must talk a bit about acoustics.
 I promise it will be quick and simple.
 In acoustics, there is a direct relationship between the lenght of the vibrating part and the pitch of the sound.
-What you have to remind is
+What you have to remember is

 The shorter, the higher.

 It's a kind of generic rule: a soprano saxophone is small so it's high-pitched, a baritone is big so it's low-pitched.
 It's the same for string instruments: small strings are high register and long strings are low register.
 It's basically EVERYWHERE!

 The saxophone is a metal cone

 Now let's have a look at the saxophone.
 It's a cone made of metal that is cut in the upper part.
-The soprano stays like that, and the other saxophone are a bit hammered everywhere to bend the cone.
-Else the whole saxophone would be too big and it would be hard to play it.
+The soprano stays like that, and the other saxophones are a bit hammered everywhere to bend the cone.
+Otherwise the whole saxophone would be too big and it would be hard to play it.

 Yes, we did visit the Selmer Factory some months ago!
-In real life this is a bit more complicated (don't try that at home!) but I bet you got the idea : the saxophone is a bended cone.
+In real life this is a bit more complicated (don't try that at home!) but I bet you got the idea : the saxophone is a bent cone.

 Blow in a pipe

-Let's back to acoustics: the pitch changes when the length changes.
+Let's get back to acoustics: the pitch changes when the length changes.
 So if you blow in a pipe, the laws of physics say: the frequency is inversely proportionnal to the length of the pipe.

 The law gives the fundamental frequency of the pipe according to its length L and its diameter d, and the velocity of sound in the air V (which is approximately 334 m/s).
 For the cone, it's nearly the same as the cylinder so we can use the same law.